-Robert ’Rob’ Bell is the British racing driver who competes in various championships.
+Robert ’Rob’ Bell is the British racing driver who competes in various sports car competitions.
 His best results are two consecutive championship titles in GT2 class of the Le Mans Series (2007, 2008), overall victory in the Blancpain GT Series Endurance Cup in 2016 and Pro-Am title in the International GT Open in 2017.

 From karting to single-seaters

-He was born on 30th of April 1979 in Newcastle upon Tyne and as many of his colleagues, Rob began his career driving a karting when he was 11 years old.
+Rob Bell was born in April 1979 in Newcastle upon Tyne and as many of his colleagues, Rob began his career driving a karting when he was 11 years old.
 Over the years he won numerous regional championships before entering the bigger stage in 1996 when he became Belgian Formula A Kart champion.
 In the following year, Bell was 3rd in the European Formula A Kart Championship and also competed in the World Cup in Japan where he was voted Top Dunlop Driver.

 After graduating in karting, Bell progressed to single-seaters and spent two seasons in Formula Vauxhall Championship.
 In 1998, Rob was 5th in Junior rankings while in 1999 he finished 3rd in the main series, after a big battle with champion Gary Paffett and runner-up Ryan Dalziel.

 In 2000 he progressed to British Formula Ford and again finished 3rd in the standings but triumphed at Formula Ford World Cup and caught the eyes of many teams.
 Rob stayed in the series for another season and dropped to the 4th position but was the best-placed British driver.